alexvoss/mkdocs-material-fork/docs/tutorials/blogs.md

 [Tags plugin]: https://squidfunk.github.io/mkdocs-material/plugins/tags/

 You may have a tutorial, like this one, showcasing features, a more comprehensive setup guide, as well as reference documentation.
 Adding the same tag to all three shows that they are related.
-As you will see, it is possible to navigate from a page that is tagged to the tag index and, from there, to other pages that carry the same tag.
+As you will see, it is possible to navigate from a tagged page to the tag index and, from there, to other pages that carry the same tag.

 !!! example "Enable the plugin"